deepaligarg/deepali-garg.github.io/_pages/about.md

 ## Hobbies

 Recently, I have been a fitness enthusiast and loves to workout.
 Apart from that, I love to listen songs and groove on them.
-I also fond of travelling and exploring new places and cuisines.
+I am also fond of travelling and exploring new places and cuisines.